mariellenolasco/bug-free-octo-dollop/Notes/Week1-Java/Intro2Git.md

 ---

 In github desktop, to commit to your local repo, you can just write out your commit message in the summary section on the left of your github desktop app.
+And click on the commit to main button below the text area.

 ---